 Creating Qualified Immunity

 It was in 1967 that the U.S. Supreme Court first gave a police officer qualified immunity.
 In Pierson v.
 Ray, the U.S. Supreme Court held that a police officer acting in good faith was not liable for a false arrest.
-The Warren Court had two reasons for giving qualified immunity in the case.
-First, it wrote that courts had been granting qualified immunity for many years prior to §1983, and that Congress did not specifically ban qualified immunity in that section.
-The Warren Court then expanded that qualified immunity to acts undertaken by public officials in “good faith."
+The Court had two reasons for giving qualified immunity in the case.
+First, it wrote that courts had been granting qualified immunity for many years prior to §1983 and that Congress did not specifically ban qualified immunity in that section.
+They then expanded that qualified immunity to acts undertaken by public officials in “good faith."
 Legal scholars have since questioned this reading of the law.
 Secondly, and perhaps more important to the Warren Court, the Supreme Court feared that police would not seek to arrest suspects or do their jobs as diligently if they feared being held liable.
-“A policeman's lot is not so unhappy that he must choose between being charged with dereliction of duty if he does not arrest when he has probable cause, and being mulcted in damages if he does" Chief Justice Earl Warren wrote.
+“A policeman's lot is not so unhappy that he must choose between being charged with dereliction of duty if he does not arrest when he has probable cause, and being mulcted in damages if he does," Chief Justice Earl Warren wrote.

 Fifteen years later, in Harlow v.
-Fitzgerald the Supreme Court greatly expanded the doctrine to become closer to what it is today.
-In that case, an 8-1 decision, the Supreme Court said that public officials have immunity unless the official knew or should have known that their actions violated the plaintiff's constitutional rights.
+Fitzgerald, the Supreme Court greatly expanded the doctrine to become closer to what it is today.
+In an 8-1 decision, the Supreme Court said that public officials have immunity unless the official knew or should have known that their actions violated the plaintiff's constitutional rights.
 It replaced the previous “good faith" test with something more “objective."
 This test is now the analysis courts use when determining if qualified immunity protects an officer from a lawsuit.